ionic-team/ionic-site/content/docs/pro/deploy/plugin-api.md

 ## Setup the Pro Client

 Before you can use the Deploy API, you must set up the Pro Client inside of your app.
 Follow along with our [Pro Client Setup Guide](/docs/pro/basics/getting-started/#pro-client-setup).
+You should be on at least `1.0.19` of `@ionic/pro`.

 ## Install the Ionic Cordova Plugin